pygame/pygame/docs/reST/ref/image.rst

 .. function:: frombytes

-   | :sl:`create new Surface from a string buffer`
+   | :sl:`create new Surface from a byte buffer`
    | :sg:`frombytes(bytes, size, format, flipped=False) -> Surface`

-   .. versionadded:: 2.1.3 added :func:`frombytes` as an alias for :func:`fromstring`,
+   added :func:`formbytes` as an alias for :func:`formstring`, the use of :func:`formbytes` is recommended over :func:`formstring`.
-                     the use of :func:`frombytes` is recommended over :func:`fromstring`.
+   .. versionadded:: 2.1.3

    .. ## pygame.image.frombytes ##